trestles/book-kellogg-on-branding-in-hyperconnected-world/README.md

 ## Section Four - Lessons from Brand Leaders
 #### 17 Has Purpose Lost Its Purpose?
 McDonald's Defines Its Style of Marketing 249
+- The Rise of Purpose 249
+- The Challenges of Brand Purpose 250
+- The Challenge of Balance 251
+- The McDonalds Culture, Product, and Brand 252
+  - Feel-Good Marketing 253
+  - The Happy Meal Sub-brand 253
+  - Little Bubbles of Happy 254
+- Summary 255

 #### 18 Ulta Beaty Gets a Branding Makeover 256
+- ULTA Beauty's History 257
+- Building the ULTA Beauty Brand 258
+- A Succesful Makeover 260
+- What We Learned 261
+   - Focus on Fundamentals 261
+   - Make It an 'All Play' 261
+   - Adjust, React, Repeat 261
+- Going Forward 261
+- Summary 262

 #### 19 Transforming a Historic Brand for a Hyper-Connected World: The John Deere Story 263
+- The John Deere Story 263
+  - The Changing World of Farming 264
+  - A Plan to Address the Market Opportunity 265
+- Introducing ECAP 266
+- Taking a Marketing-Focused Approach 268
+  - Listening to the Voice of the Customer 268
+  - Developing Tactical Marketing Plans 269
+  - Transforming the Dealer Channel 269
+- Summary: Results and Looking Ahead 270

 #### 20 Rebranding an Organization: The Novant Health Story 271
 #### 21 Repositioning a Country Brand: Changing the Conversation about Mexico 279
+- The Challenge 279
+- The Insight: We needed to change the conversation 280
+- The Plan: A Holistic Approach 281
+  - Step 1: Assessing the Opportunity and Aligning Players around a Shared Goal 281
+  - Step 2: Building a Strategic Plan Based on Diversification 281
+  - Step 3: Increase Both Public and Private Investment in Tourism 282
+  - Step 4: Rebranding Mexico 283
+- The Results: Closing the Gap Between Perception and Reality 284
+- Summary: Five Lessons Learned 284
+  - Lesson 1: Control Your Narrative 284
+  - Lesson 2: Embrace Brand Management Principles 284
+  - Lesson 3: Diversification is Crucial 285
+  - Lesson 4: Personal Voices (Testimonials) are Powerful 285
+  - Lesson 5: Be Prepared

 #### 22 Managing Brand Communications in a Digital World 287
+- Recommendation 1: Choose Fewer Digital Media Partners and Develop Digital Media Partners with Them 288
+- Recommendation 2: Creative Content Must Work in a Mobile Environment 289
+- Recommendation 3: Tie Your Metrics for Success to the Medium and to your Business Goals 290
+  - Link Media Outcomes to Busienss Outcomes 291
+  - Traditional and Digital Media Impressions Need to be Evaluated Differently 291
+  - Digital Offers Methods for Making Stronger Inferences about the Link between Ad Exposure and Sales 292
+- Summary 292

 #### 23 Customer Experience: The New Frontier of Branding 294
+-

 #### 24 Brand New: Creating a Brand from Scratch 301